 Through responsible sourcing we are creating products with a conscience, independently auditing our suppliers for no live-plucking and no force-feeding.
 All of our products are by-products of the food industry, much like leather and wool.

 We are proud to be the first filled bedding company in the UK to carry out the prestigious Downpass seal across all of our products meaning all natural filling are ethically sourced and come from tightly controlled and traceable supply chains.

 HOW TO CARE FOR YOUR DUVET

-Duvets are often the neglected when it comes to washing.
+Duvets are often neglected when it comes to washing.
 People regularly wash bed linen but tend to either forget about the duvets inside or consider this as a big chore.
 Besides, who wants to lug a big duvet to the dry cleaners?

 However, it’s perhaps easier than you think to wash bedding.
 Here is The Fine Bedding Company’s definitive guide to how, why and when to wash bedding.

 We recommend consumers wash their duvets every few months (particularly for allergy sufferers) – or at least twice a year.